María Félix: Europe

 Félix debuted in the European cinema in Spain, with the film Mare Nostrum (1948), directed by Rafael Gil.
 With Gil as director, she made another two films in 1950: Una mujer cualquiera and La noche del sábado.
 In 1951, she filmed the French-Spanish production La Couronne Noire directed by Luis Saslavsky based on a story by Jean Cocteau.
 She debuted in Italy with the film Incantesimo Tragico (1951).
-In the same year, she filmed Messalina (1951), directed by Carmine Gallone (at the time, the most expensive film of Italian cinema).
-During the filming of this movie Félix suffered an emotional shock: her father died of a heart attack in Navojoa.
+In the same year, she filmed Messalina (1951), directed by Carmine Gallone.
+During the shooting of the film, Félix suffered an emotional shock: her father died of a heart attack in Navojoa.

 In 1952, Félix traveled to Argentina, where she filmed La pasión desnuda of the Argentine filmmaker Luis César Amadori.
-In the same year Félix returned to Mexico.
+In the same year, Félix returned to Mexico.
 She concluded her working relationship with Cesáreo González with the film Camelia filmed in her native country.
 Her stay in Mexico was mainly based on her marriage to the actor and singer Jorge Negrete, her former film rival, with whom she filmed El rapto, directed by Emilio Fernández, Negrete's last film.

 After Negrete's death on 5 December 1953, Félix returned to Europe.
 In France she made the films La Belle Otero (1954), and Les Héros sont Fatigués (1955), alongside Yves Montand.
-However, the most important film of Félix in this period was French Cancan (1954) directed by Jean Renoir with the legendary French actor Jean Gabin.
+However, the most important film of Félix in this period was French Cancan (1954) directed by Jean Renoir with French actor Jean Gabin.
 Her last film shot entirely in Europe was the Spanish film Faustina.